veikkovahasoyrinki/iot-project1/README.md

 lsm start
 ```

-With udp_server.py code collected gyro data is written to data.csv file with timestamp.
+With udp_server.py code collected data is written to data.csv file with timestamp.